HenryF36/NoteTaker/README.md

-This project is a better version based off of my NoteTaker writen in .NET MAUI.
-It is in development right now.
+This project is a better version based off of my NoteTaker writen in .NET MAUI it's repository was just deleted and this one took it's name.